I. PURPOSE

 - University Employees are required to report threats to physical safety, violent conduct and conduct that substantially disrupts University operations of which they learn about through, or is in any way related to, their job duties.
 Employees shall make the report in person, over email, or through other designated reporting form to the Chair of the applicable Behavioral Assessment Team.

 - Reporting Protection Order.
-Each Employee and/or Student who receives a protective or restraining order (may be referred to as a cohabitant protective order, dating violence protective order, sexual violence protective order, or civil stalking injunction) that lists University-owned or -leased premises as a protected area, or otherwise prohibits the Employee or Student from being within a certain proximity or near another University Employee, Student, or Visitor, is required to provide a copy of such order to the Dean of Students (for orders binding Student) and/or the Director of Human Resources (for orders pertaining to all others), as well as the SUU Police Department.
+Each Employee and/or Student who receives a protective or restraining order (may be referred to as a cohabitant protective order, dating violence protective order, sexual violence protective order, or civil stalking injunction) that lists University-owned or -leased premises as a protected area, or otherwise prohibits the Employee or Student from being within a certain proximity or near another University Employee, Student, or Visitor, is required to provide a copy of such order to the Dean of Students (for orders binding Student) and/or the Human Resources Designee (for orders pertaining to all others), as well as the SUU Police Department.

 - Multiple Reporting Obligations.
 University Employees may have reporting obligations under multiple policies, including this Policy.
-For example, in the case of a reported sexual assault, an Employee may have obligations to report under this Policy, SUU Policy 5.27, and SUU Policy related to Clery Reporting.
+For example, in the case of a reported sexual assault, an Employee may have obligations to report under this Policy, SUU Policy 5.27, and SUU Policy 5.67.
 Who is required to report varies based on Policy and law.
 Employees who are required to report must fulfill all reporting obligations.
 And even if an Employee or other person is not required to report, all persons are strongly encouraged to report concerning behavior that potentially poses a physical safety risk to the University or persons on its property or in its programs.

 - Team Membership